 How to Sign-up for Choir…

-Please sign-up your children by sending an email to choir directors Jennifer & Jim at SHSSmusic@gmail.com – be sure to tell us:
+Please sign-up your children by sending an email to choir directors Annie & Jim at SHSSmusic@gmail.com – be sure to tell us:

 Schedule: